Jerome Mathis: Pittsburgh Power

 Mathis signed with the Pittsburgh Power of the Arena Football League on January 4, 2011.
-Mathis had a career game on June 11, 2011 against the Tampa Bay Storm, setting new Power single-game franchise records for yards receiving (195), longest reception (46 yards), and longest kick return (57 yards).
+Mathis had a career game on June 11, 2011, against the Tampa Bay Storm, setting new Power single-game franchise records for yards receiving (195), longest reception (46 yards), and longest kick return (57 yards).
 He also tied Mike Washington's single-game franchise record with 12 receptions and had the first kick return touchdown in Power history.
 Mathis played in 9 games for the Power, catching 30 passes for 418 yards and 7 touchdowns.
 He also returned 31 kickoffs for 688 yards and 1 touchdown.

-Career statistics
+NFL statistics

 Legal troubles

 In December 2007, Mathis was issued a misdemeanor citation for loose dogs after his neighbors complained that they were harassed by his escaped pit bulls.
-Mathis, allowed the dogs to remain loose and kept unvaccinated animals.
-Officers captured one dog and three puppies near Mathis' Manvel home.
+Mathis allowed the dogs to remain loose and kept unvaccinated animals.
+Officers captured one dog and three puppies near Mathis's Manvel home.
 No injuries were reported.

-Mathis was arrested on February 19, 2008 following a domestic violence incident, but the charges were dropped.
+Mathis was arrested on February 19, 2008, following a domestic violence incident, but the charges were dropped.